Characters: Homestuck Post Scratch Kids

 - Does Not Understand Sarcasm: Much of the humor of his interactions with Erisolsprite come from this.

-- Embarrassing but Empowering Outfit: Jake's god tier costume is a bright orange leotard that surprises Jake and Jane even more than the sudden appearance of reality warping dog-eared girl.
+- Embarrassing but Empowering Outfit: Jake's god tier costume is a bright yellow leotard that surprises Jake and Jane even more than the sudden appearance of reality warping dog-eared girl.
 Its definitely the worst costume of the Post-Scratch Kids and makes a good running for the worst looking God Tier costume in Sburb.

 - Embarrassing Tattoo: Of Sweet Bro, to compliment Dirk's tattoo.
 It has since been covered up by a Geromy sticker.